PelionIoT/mbl-docs/Docs/get_mbl_on_device/writing/pico/pico_mount.md

 ## Mounting the device

-1. For PICO device: Run the USB OTG (on the go) Loader, using the following commands on Linux:<!--is this specific to pico?
+1. Run the USB OTG (on the go) Loader, using the following commands on Linux:<!--is this specific to pico?
 I don't think I saw it in the other ones-->

     ```
     cd pico-imx6-imx6ul-imx7_otg-installer_20171101